Americans' near-record levels of credit card debt is helping bolster banking industry

 “The credit card business is very profitable, and it sometimes props up parts of their business,” said Ted Rossman, an industry analyst for CreditCards.com.
 And “credit cards remain very popular, actually increasingly popular.”

 Interest charges for credit cards have risen despite several Federal Reserve rate cuts.
-The average interest rate is 17.3 percent, near a record high, compared with 17.15% a year ago, according to CreditCards.com.
-The increase has been steeper for consumers with lower credit scores, to 25.37% compared with 24.34% last year.
-“That is interesting in a year when we had three rate cuts,” said Rossman from CreditCards.com.
+The average interest rate is 17.3%, near a record high, compared with 17.15% a year ago, according to CreditCards.com.
+The increase has been steeper for consumers with lower credit scores: 25.37% compared with 24.34% last year.
+“That is interesting in a year when we had three rate cuts,” said Rossman.

 Even if the Federal Reserve lowers rates further, credit card companies are unlikely to follow suit, industry experts say.
-The industry has bolstered its profitability by charging a larger premium and aren’t likely to give that up, they say.
+The industry has bolstered its profitability by charging a larger premium and isn’t likely to give that up, the experts say.

 “It did not matter that interest rates went lower than a snake’s belly for corporations.
 There is a floor below which they will not charge a lower rate” for consumers, said David Robertson, publisher of the Nilson Report, an industry newsletter.
 “Even if the Fed lowers rates again consumers aren’t going to get relief.”